spcl/SMI/README.md

 # Streaming Message Interface

 **Streaming Message Interface** is a a distributed memory HLS programming model for **FPGAs** that provides the convenience of message passing for HLS-programmed hardware devices.
-Instead of bulk transmission typical of message passing model, messages are **streamed** across the network during computation, allowing communication to be seamlessly integrated into pipelined designs.
+Instead of bulk transmission, typical of message passing model, with SMI messages are **streamed** across the network during computation, allowing communication to be seamlessly integrated into pipelined designs.

-This repository contains an high-level synthesis implementation of SMI targeting OpenCL and Intel FPGAs and all the applications used for the evaluation perfomed in the paper: *"Streaming Message Interface: High-Performance Distributed Memory
+This repository contains an high-level synthesis implementation of SMI targeting OpenCL and Intel FPGAs, and all the applications used for the evaluation perfomed in the paper: *"Streaming Message Interface: High-Performance Distributed Memory
 Programming on Reconfigurable Hardware"*, Tiziano De Matteis, Johannes de Fine Licht, Jakub Beranek, and Torsten Hofler.
 To appear in Proceedings of the International Conference for High Performance Computing, Networking, Storage, and Analysis, 2019 (SC 2019).

-Please refer to the wiki for a reference on how to use SMI for your own distributed FPGA programs.
+Please refer to the [wiki](https://github.com/spcl/SMI/wiki) and to the paper for a reference on how to use SMI for your own distributed FPGA programs.

 ## Reproducing the paper experiments